OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:105

-> Your word serves as a lamp for my feet
+> Your word is as a lamp for my feet
 > And a light on my path.

 ## Psalm 119:106